10 Best Foods in Honolulu, Hawaii, To Eat on Vacation

 Kalua pork is a traditional Hawaiian dish that has historically been prepared by wrapping a seasoned whole pig in banana leaves and burying it in a pit where it is roasted for hours until its meat is amazingly tender and flavorful.
 It is not surprising, then, that the term Kalua is Hawaiian for “from the pit.”

-And like pit bosses making phenomenal barbecue in North Carolina, South Carolina, St. Louis, or Tennessee, there has to be a practiced hand in charge here in Hawaii to always end up with perfect pork on the plate.
+And like pit masters making phenomenal barbecue in North Carolina, South Carolina, St. Louis, or Tennessee, there has to be a practiced hand in charge here in Hawaii to always end up with perfect pork on the plate.

 Kalua pork remains an important part of the local culture and is still the centerpiece of luau celebrations throughout Hawaii.
 For Hawaiians, this dish is a beloved comfort food that is one of the must-have menu items at any restaurant featuring traditional island cuisine.